Kanayannur Kerala, India Travel Guide

 An authentic shopping experience.

-Famous for antiques, spices, and traditional crafts.
+Famous for antiques, spices, plus heritage crafts.

 Discover unique souvenirs.